• Contact Us* Required Fields

 • Approximately 78 percent of new spinal cord injury cases every year involve male victims.

-• The lengths of stay in a hospital and/or rehabilitation facility have decreased as compared to the 1970s.
+• The lengths of stay in a hospital and/or rehabilitation facility have decreased compared to the 1970s.
 However, victims will still be hospitalized for 11 days and may be admitted to a rehab center for up to 30 days.

 • Around one-third of all individuals who suffer back injuries will be re-hospitalized within a year following the initial trauma.
 When these victims return to the hospital, their stay averages almost 20 days.